GMAT vs SAT: A Complete Comparison

 GMAT Math vs. SAT Math

-An interesting fact about GMAT math and SAT math is that both involve high school-level math.
-That’s right: even though the GMAT is taken by college graduates, it doesn’t involve advanced math.
-In fact, it doesn’t even involve some of the more advanced math that appears on the SAT, such as trigonometry.
+Both GMAT and SAT math involve only high school-level math.
+Even though college graduates take the GMAT, the exam doesn’t test advanced math.
+In fact, it doesn’t even include some of the more advanced math that appears on the SAT, such as trigonometry.

-However, the fact that the GMAT doesn’t include math as advanced as some on the SAT doesn’t mean that GMAT math is easier than SAT math.
+However, the fact that the GMAT doesn’t include as many advanced math topics as the SAT doesn’t mean that GMAT math is easier than SAT math.
 The math questions on the GMAT are both different from and more challenging than SAT math questions.

-As we’ve discussed, the SAT is used primarily for assessing applicants’ readiness to handle undergraduate coursework.
-So, the SAT math section is designed to test general math skills.
-Accordingly, while SAT math questions often work somewhat differently from typical high school math questions, they’re relatively straightforward.
-So, students who have mastered high school math, such as algebra and geometry, generally handle SAT math well.
+As we’ve discussed, the SAT assesses applicants’ readiness to handle undergraduate coursework.
+So, the SAT math section tests general math skills.
+Thus, students who have mastered high school math, such as algebra and geometry, generally handle SAT math well.

-In contrast, the purpose of the math questions on the GMAT is to test skill in advanced mathematical reasoning.
-This purpose makes sense, since the GMAT is an entrance exam for business school.
-In business school, students don’t use many math concepts but must reason mathematically.
+In contrast, the purpose of the math questions on the GMAT is to test skills in advanced mathematical reasoning.
+This purpose makes sense since the GMAT is an entrance exam for business school.
+In business school, students don’t use many advanced math concepts, but they must reason mathematically.

 The GMAT tests mathematical reasoning skills primarily by using two types of questions.
-They are Problem Solving questions that require test-takers to calculate an answer and Data Sufficiency questions that require determining whether provided information is sufficient for finding an answer.
+First, Problem-Solving (PS) questions require test-takers to calculate an answer.
+Second, Data Sufficiency (DS) questions ask whether the provided information is sufficient for finding an answer.
+Note that the GMAT’s Quant section asks only PS math questions.
+However, the Data Insights section will present you with up to 8 DS questions, most of which are math-based.

 Data Interpretation on Both Tests

 Both the GMAT and the SAT have questions that involve data interpretation.
 On the SAT, these questions appear in the Math section.
-On the GMAT, they appear in their own section.
-Like the questions that appear in the GMAT Quantitative section, the data interpretation questions that appear on the GMAT don’t involve advanced concepts that don’t appear on the SAT.
+On the GMAT, they appear in a separate section called Data Insights (DI).
+Like the questions that appear in the GMAT Quantitative section, the DI questions that appear on the GMAT don’t involve advanced math concepts.
 However, as you might have guessed, GMAT questions that involve data interpretation are trickier than SAT questions that involve data interpretation.

-So, overall, GMAT math is harder than SAT math because of the reasoning necessary for answering GMAT math and data interpretation questions.
+So, overall, GMAT math is much more difficult than SAT math because of the reasoning necessary for answering GMAT math and data interpretation questions.

 KEY FACT:

-The concepts involved in GMAT math questions aren’t more advanced than those involved in SAT math questions, but GMAT math questions are harder.
+The concepts involved in GMAT math questions aren’t more advanced than those involved in SAT math questions, but GMAT math questions are more challenging.

 Let’s now compare the verbal portions of the two tests.